If you want to spend very little time investing but also need some guidance to build your portfolio, you must take a look at robo-advisors.

-CI Direct Investing announced that it was launching a new high-interest savings account in September 2020.
+CI Direct Investing launched a high-interest savings account in September 2020.
 HISAs make saving money a more convenient affair.
 The account does not come with fees, minimum balance requirements, or withdrawal charges.

 You can set up automatic deposits to this account to create a safe space for parking extra funds that you can use as emergency money or save cash for big purchases.
-Your HISA with CI Direct Investing will earn 0.5% annual percentage yield (APY), and the account does not come with limitations that most similar accounts offered by other providers have.
+Your HISA with CI Direct Investing will earn a decent interest rate, and the account does not come with limitations that most similar accounts offered by other providers have.